0xCoto/Virgo/paper.md

 radio (i.e. a radio receiver architecture which applies certain functionalities on an embedded system/computer by means of software).

+`%Comment: Wikipedia cites the parentheses statement with 'Markus Dillinger, Kambiz Madani, Nancy Alonistioti (2003).
+Software Defined Radio: Architectures, Systems and Functions.
+Wiley & Sons. p. xxxiii.
+ISBN 0-470-85164-3'.
+Should I do the same?`

 `%Comment [to Paul]: How do you suggest we cite GNU Radio?`

 Designed to be used by students, educators and amateurs in the field of radio